centreon/centreon-documentation/versioned_docs/version-23.04/resources/contribute.md

 Your branch should be based on branch **staging**.
 From this branch you can make changes to docs that are already published and still supported:

 * for Centreon OnPrem, see [this table](../installation/prerequisites.md#operating-systems),
-* sections “Centreon Cloud” and “Plugin Packs”.
+* sections “Centreon Cloud” and “Monitoring Connectors”.

 ### Procedure